lb3361/gigatron-lcc/README.md

 	 exponent bytes `FAS` and `FAE`, and a stack pointer `SP`.
 ROMs that provide suitable native support may dictate the location some of these registers.
 Otherwise they are allocated by the linker in the upper half ot page zero.
+In general, these locations, as well as `sysArgs[0..7]`, can be used by the compiler or the runtime, and therefore are not safe to use from C programs.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the